phac-nml/pipeline-standards/README.md

 This setting automatically prefixes each container name with the specified registry URL.
 In the above example, `biocontainers/fastqc:0.11.9--0` is transformed into `container-registry.com/biocontainers/fastqc:0.11.9--0`, ensuring that the container is downloaded from `container-registry.com`.

 In IRIDA Next Nextflow pipelines, we have chosen to adhere to nf-core standards by designating `quay.io` as the default container registry.
-This means that, by default, containers such as `biocontainers/fastqc:0.11.9--0` are transformed into `quay.io/biocontainers/fastqc:0.11.9--0`.
-This configuration can be limiting if the pipeline requires containers from multiple registries (such as both `quay.io` and `docker.io`) since only one default registry can be configured at a time.
-Allowing flexibility in sourcing containers from different registries is useful in scenarios where certain containers are only available in specific registries or where there are preferences or restrictions on registry use.
+This etup ensures that containers, such as `biocontainers/fastqc:0.11.9--0`, are automatically referenced as `quay.io/biocontainers/fastqc:0.11.9--0`.
+While this configuration simplifies container management, it can be restrictive when the pipeline requires containers from multiple registries, such as both `quay.io` and `docker.io`, since only one default registry can be configured at a time.
+Introducing flexibility in sourcing containers from different registries becomes valuable in situations where specific containers are only available in certain registries, or where there are preferences or restrictions on registry use.

-To address this, we use `process.ext.override_configured_docker_registry` to manage the selection of docker container registries dynamically by adding the following line to the `nextflow.config` file:
+To address this, we use `process.ext.override_configured_container_registry` to manage the selection of container registries dynamically by adding the following line to the `nextflow.config` file:

 **nextflow.config**

 ```
 // Override the default Docker registry when required
-process.ext.override_configured_docker_registry = true
+process.ext.override_configured_container_registry = true
 ```

 This custom extension allows us to define configurations beyond the standard Nextflow syntax, tailored to the needs of specific processes in the workflow.
-When a process runs, the value of `process.ext.override_configured_docker_registry` is accessed within the `container` directive as `task.ext.override_configured_docker_registry`.
+When a process runs, the value of `process.ext.override_configured_container_registry` is accessed within the `container` directive as `task.ext.override_configured_container_registry`.
 The `task` context refers to the specific instance of a process execution, encompassing all relevant attributes and extensions for that instance.
-This setup ensures that any custom settings, such as overriding the default Docker registry, are correctly applied during the execution of the pipeline.
+This setup ensures that any custom settings, such as overriding the default container registries, are correctly applied during the execution of the pipeline.

-To specify an alternative registry for a process, include a conditional check with `task.ext.override_configured_docker_registry` in the nested ternary operator of the `container` directive.
+To specify an alternative registry for a process, include a conditional check with `task.ext.override_configured_container_registry` in the nested ternary operator of the `container` directive.
 For example:

 ```
 container "${ workflow.containerEngine == 'singularity' && !task.ext.singularity_pull_docker_container ?
     'https://depot.galaxyproject.org/singularity/fastqc:0.11.9--0' :
-    (task.ext.override_configured_docker_registry ? 'docker.io/biocontainers/fastqc:v0.11.9_cv8' : 'biocontainers/fastqc:0.11.9--0') }"
+    (task.ext.override_configured_container_registry ? 'docker.io/biocontainers/fastqc:v0.11.9_cv8' : 'biocontainers/fastqc:0.11.9--0') }"
 ```

-In this example, setting the `task.ext.override_configured_docker_registry` in the container directive ensures the default Docker registry (`quay.io`) is overridden, allowing the process to use the DockerHub container registry (`docker.io`) instead.
+In this example, setting the `task.ext.override_configured_container_registry` in the container directive ensures the default Docker registry (`quay.io`) is overridden, allowing the process to use the DockerHub container registry (`docker.io`) instead.

-#### 5.2.2.1 Managing `process.ext.override_configured_docker_registry` with Optional Configurations
+#### 5.2.2.1 Managing `process.ext.override_configured_container_registry` with Optional Configurations

-To provide greater flexibility in managing the `process.ext.override_configured_docker_registry` setting, users can create an optional configuration file separate from the `nextflow.config`, specifying the desired boolean value.
-This file can then be included into the pipeline by using the `-c` option on the commandline.
+To provide greater flexibility in managing the `process.ext.override_configured_container_registry` setting, users can create an optional configuration file separate from the `nextflow.config` to define whether an alternative container registry can be used in the pipeline.
+This file can then be included into the Nextflow pipeline by using the `-c` option on the commandline.

-For example, you can create a configuration file named `azure_configuration.config` to set the default value for `process.ext.override_configured_docker_registry`.
-For example:
+For example, you can create a configuration file named `azure_configuration.config` to set both the default container registry (in this case the `docker.registry`) and the `process.ext.override_configured_container_registry` setting, which controls whether an alternative container registry can be specified in the Nextflow pipeline.

 **azure_configuration.config**

 ```
+// Azure-specific private registry to pull containers from
+docker.registry = "private-registry.com"

 // Azure-specific configuration for overriding the default Docker registry
-process.ext.override_configured_docker_registry = false
+process.ext.override_configured_container_registry = false
 ```

 Include this configuration file in your pipeline with the following command: